NVIDIA/ais-k8s/helm/ais/README.md

 Note this chart only creates the secrets to be mounted by the targets.
 Extra environment variables can be provided through the values for the main AIS chart.

-For OCI, setting the `OCI_COMPARTMENT_OCID` variable is necessary to provide a default compartment.
+For OCI, setting the `OCI_COMPARTMENT_OCID` environment variable is necessary to provide a default compartment.

-## PV Creation

-The AIS chart will run the [create-pvs.sh](./scripts/create-pvs.sh) if the value is set for the environment: `ais-create-pv.enabled: true`.
-This will use helm to template and automatically create HostPath persistent volumes for each of the mount-paths for every target in the cluster.

-If you want to use an existing set of PVs, set `ais-create-pv.enabled: false`.
-You can also change the `storageClass` option to instruct AIS target pods to mount a different existing storage class.

 ## Running the deployment